aaronfinsrud/aaronfinsrud/README.md

 - I bike toured from St. Augustine, FL to Los Angeles, CA in 2010 🚲
 - The 'rud' in Fins-rud is Old Norse for "clearing in the woods" 🌲

 Interested in chatting?
-Message me here on LinkedIn
+Send me a message at aaronfinsrud `AT` gmail `DOT` com